nickte4/a_star/README.md

 ---

     In the above example, each open space is an (o), start is (S), end is (E), and obstacle is (0).
 The algorithm will calculate its cost based on how many open spaces it took to reach e.
 This would be the typical set-up to find the shortest path in a pixel grid space.

+Open and Closed Set:

+There is a notion of two sets used in this algorithm.
+The closed set--which stores all nodes that have been evaluated and do not need to be revisited.

+The open set--stores all nodes that need to be evaluated.

+The algorithm finishes either when the open set is empty--i.e. nothing is left to be evaluated--or when the destination is reached beforehand.